vovan47/miix310/README.md

 It is not available anymore, but they released a MIIX-320 which is pretty much the same.

 Device has Intel Atom X5 Z8350 Processor.
+Touchscreen model is "Goodix Capacitive TouchScreen".
+Audio is rt5645.